 “The network intelligence allows isolation of computing and storage components to ensure that a disruption to one application environment will not affect the other applications.
 They retain control while enterprises reduce TCO, improve resilience, and improve the agility of their data center environments.
 The architectural approach to the data center network deliver consistent services to meet business goals," says Allard.

 The flexibility of intelligent networking will allow Cisco IT to provide more stringent layers of security to protect critical data.
 An intelligent network can subdivide a shared processor and storage service into any number of virtual separate data centers.
-Cisco IT is working to separate highly sensitive critical data—for example, financial data and sales forecasting data—from day-to-day operational data.
-Critical data will be protected by additional layers of firewalling, more sensitive intrusion protection systems (IPSs), stricter restrictions for access, and detailed logging and monitoring of user access to and manipulation of this critical data.
+Cisco IT is working to separate highly sensitive critical data"; for example, financial data and sales forecasting data-from day-to-day operational data.
+Critical data will be protected by additional layers of firewalling, more sensitive intrusion protection systems (IPSs), stricter restrictions or access, and detailed logging and monitoring of user access to and manipulation of this critical data.